 Marcus succeeds Scott Thompson, who became CEO of Yahoo!
-Inc. (YHOO) in January.
+Inc. (YHOO:US) in January.
 He will take the role April 2, shifting from his current position as vice president for mobile, the company said in a statement today.

 PayPal, which was acquired in 2002 and now accounts for more than 40 percent of sales, will benefit from the “startup energy” Marcus brings, Chief Executive Officer John Donahoe said in the statement.
 Marcus joined EBay in August, following EBay’s $240 million purchase of Zong Inc., a company he founded that has helped PayPal bolster technology that lets shoppers use mobile phones to make purchases.

 “PayPal is not only a large business, but it’s a very fast-growing business,” Gil Luria, an analyst at Wedbush Securities Inc. in Los Angeles, said in an interview.
 “It needs someone that understands how to head a company that’s growing very quickly.
 An entrepreneur that has built a business from zero to selling the company is a very good candidate to do that.”

 PayPal this month unveiled a new card-swiping device that scans checks and works with all four major credit-card networks -- an initiative led by Marcus.

 The reader, called PayPal Here, plugs into a smartphone and accepts payments from Visa Inc. (V:US), MasterCard Inc. (MA:US), Discover Financial Services (DFS:US) and American Express Co.
 (AXP:US) cards.
 It’s designed make it easier for small merchants such as cab drivers and food trucks to use its technology.

 Picking an internal candidate was a “vote of confidence” in the PayPal management team and a message that the company is serious about continuing its focus on mobile, Luria said.